SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

         virtual null                         as isJobStatusShown             : Boolean @odata.Type: 'Edm.Boolean',
         ```

     2. Add a new action named `sendReminderForPoetrySlam` to the entity *PoetrySlams* in the [poetry slam service definition](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamService.cds).
-The action sends an email to all visitors of a specific poetry slam.
+The action sends a notification to all visitors of a specific poetry slam.

         ```cds

-        // Action: Schedule to once send E-Mail Reminder to all visitors for a specific poetry slam event
+        // Action: Schedule to once send reminder to all visitors for a specific poetry slam event
         @(
             // Determines that poetryslam entity is used when the action is performed cds.odata.bindingparameter.name: 'poetryslam',